 Our highlight in the wearables section was Dash – a completely wireless in-ear device that plays music and monitors all sorts.
 Think of it as a fitness tracker and earphones all in one.
 Now, pretty much any big tech brand has wireless in-ear earphones, albeit minus the fitness tracking.
 From some research, it appears the creators of Dash, Bragi, have moved out of the consumer business and more into AI (artificial intelligence).

 The next best thing that we saw was Rollkers, battery-powered wheeled soles for your shoes.
-Whilst their website is still up, it seems they haven’t done much since 2016 and we can’t seem to find anywhere to buy them.
+It seems they haven’t done much since 2016 and we can’t seem to find anywhere to buy them.
 Seems as if people weren’t ready to have their shoes roll them to work.

 Local tech that caught our eye back in 2015 was the Geco Cam, a tiny HD camera that clips onto your glasses.
 Although their website states that they are sold out, a simple google gives an array of places to purchase them from.
 As of 2020, the wearable camera market is valued at $1,62 billion and is expected to grow by 155%, so there might be a chance for Geco Cam to bounce back!

 Naturally, self-driving cars were big talk at CES 2015 with Audi having had a car drive there on its own.
 BMW mentioned they were 2 years away from selling self-parking cars with dashboards controlled by hand gestures, and in 2018, they launched it.
 Now, self-driving cars are consumer-ready with Tesla being the market leader.

 3D printing was still growing back in 2015 with food printing being the next big thing to 3D print.
 In 2021, we are moving into the 4th decade of technology and trends predict that this decade is the time for the radical renewal of 3D printing.
 Since 2015, almost everything has been 3D printed from food to organs to the controversial 3D printed guns.